Boating Safety Equipment & Gear Essentials

 Wireless: Works like a tethered kill switch, except that the connection between switch and helmsman is wireless.
 The helmsman wears a small transponder, and the kill switch incorporates a transducer.
 When the helmsman is separated from the boat’s controls, the signal between the transponder and transducer is lost, and the kill switch breaks the motor’s electrical circuit.

 A tethered killswitch is cheap and easy to install, but limits the helmsman’s movement while attached to the switch.
 A wireless killswitch, on the other hand, allows for more freedom of movement on board without activating the switch, but is considerably more expensive than a tethered switch.
-You can get a standard universal kill switch for your boat for less than $20.

 Collisions with fixed objects cost boat owners millions in damages each year.
 Many of those collisions are boats that run aground at speed because the helmsman didn’t detect a change in depth.

 Depth finders use a transducer to send and receive sonar, enabling it to determine how far below the hull the bottom is.
 By aiming the sonar in front of the boat, the depth finder gives advance warning of shallow waters or obstacles beneath the surface.
 Some fish finders also have depth detection, but are only effective at slower speeds, meaning their depth-finding capability will be compromised at higher speeds.

 Visual distress signals are either combustible signals such as flares and smoke, or non-combustible signals such as orange distress flags, lights and mirrors.
 Federal law requires all recreational boats to carry visual distress signals in all USCG-patrolled waters.